 The Junior Colloquium is a series of talks intended for students interested in mathematics or related subjects, started in the fall of 2002.
-The JC takes place roughly every other Thursday at 3:30 in the fourth floor colloquium room of Ayres Hall.
+The JC takes place roughly every other Thursday in Ayres Hall.
 The JC attracts a large and diverse audience, and students at all levels (and even faculty) are invited to attend.
-Anyone interested in receiving e-mail announcements about the JC (who is not already on the UTKMATH, seminarlist or pmail e-mail lists) will find information on the Tennessee Today web site or on our weekly seminar list.
+Anyone interested in receiving e-mail announcements about the JC (who is not already on the UTKMATH, seminarlist or pmail e-mail lists) will find information on the Tennessee Today web site.

 For those interested in speaking, here are some hints about what is expected:

 1. Talks should be accessible to anyone with a good understanding of basic calculus.
 If substantial portions of the talk require a higher level of mathematics then the necessary background should be mentioned in the abstract.